mbentley/docker-omada-controller/README.md

     * This guide assumes that you have Docker installed.
 If you don't, I would suggest starting [here](https://www.docker.com/get-started/).
 1. **Picking an image tag**
     * Most people will want to use a major.minor tag version (i.e. - `5.15`) as this is the safest option and can almost certainly be considered to be non-breaking when a new version of the image is available.
+    * If updating the tag between minor versions is not ideal for you, there is also the major tag version (i.e. - `5`) which should be safe from most non-breaking changes.
     * **USING THE `latest` TAG IS A BAD IDEA - DO NOT DO IT!** Using `latest` may upgrade you to a newer version (i.e. - `5.15` to `6.0`) when it comes out and there is no guarantee that there will not be potentially breaking changes between those versions!
+Instead, use one of the two tag types above.
     * ~~If you need to create PDF reports from the controller, there are [tags with Chromium](#tags-with-chromium) as that is required to generate them.
 Those images are much larger and only available for `amd64` so only use them if you really need that functionality.~~ Reports are now CSV and XLSX so they do not require Chromium.
 1. **Picking your networking mode**
     * There are three main options regarding how your container is exposed to your network, which is required to manage your TP-Link Omada enabled devices: